petroemil/Rx.Book/Draft.md

 #### Contains

-Checks if a given event occured in the stream.
+Checks if a given event occurred in the stream.
 It will return `true` as soon as the element-in-question appears in the stream.

 #### IsEmpty